keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 ## Seamless Wallet Creation

-Since each experience will be given out via Keypom linkdrops, the wallet creation process is handled by whatever claim platform is used (MyNEARWallet, Meteor, FastAuth etc.).
-This means that there is no funding required from the user's perspective which eliminates KYC, exchanges and other barriers.
+Since each user will be given a Keypom linkdrop, the wallet creation is handled by whatever claim platform they choose (MyNEARWallet, Meteor, FastAuth etc.).
+This means that there is no funding required from the user's perspective, eliminating KYC, credit cards, exchanges and other barriers.

-In all, the user needs to simply choose an account name and secure their wallet with whatever wallet they choose (iOS, seedphrase, biometrics etc.).
-It just so happens that the Keypom linkdrop is crafted such that as part of the account creation process, the new user will be automatically registered into a DAO.
+The end user experience is to simply enter an account name and secure the wallet with whatever method they choose (iOS app, seedphrase, biometrics etc.).

 ## Single Step Registration

-Most times, DAO's require a 2 step process for new members to join.
-The first step is to create a proposal to add the new member to the DAO.
-The second step is to vote on the proposal and reach a quorum.
-This requires that the DAO constantly monitor for incoming proposals and can lead to long wait times for people.
+DAOs require a 2 step process for members to join.
+The first step is to create a proposal for adding them to the DAO and the second is to vote on that proposal and reach a quorum.
+This means that the DAO must constantly monitor for incoming proposals, leading to long wait times for new users.

-If DAOs want to register a lot of new users, this can be a massive bottleneck.
-Behind the scenes, what needs to happen is:
+If DAOs want to mass register members, this process is very inefficient.
+From a technical stand-point, what happens is:

 1. An [`AddMemberToRole`](https://github.com/near-daos/sputnik-dao-contract#proposal-types) proposal is created.
 2. A quorum of voting members, such as the DAO's council, must be reached to approve this proposal.

+### Optimizing the Approach

-In order for this process to be streamlined automatically, Keypom must be able to first add a proposal and then vote / approve it as part of the linkdrop claiming process.
+In order for this process to be streamlined automatically, Keypom must be able to first add a proposal and then **also** approve it as **part of the linkdrop claiming process**.

 First, Keypom must be given a role that is capable of creating proposals for adding new members.

-For the proposal acceptance, Keypom must be given a role that can reach quorum when it votes.
-For the purpose of this tutorial, Keypom will be put into a special role with only 1 member.
-This way, whenever Keypom votes to accept the `AddMemberToRole` proposal, 100% of the members will have voted and it will be automatically accepted.
+Second, Keypom must be given a role that automatically reaches quorum whenever it votes.
+For this tutorial, that role will only have 1 member so that whenever Keypom votes to accept the `AddMemberToRole` proposal, 100% of the members will have voted and it will be automatically accepted.

-To do this all in one step, a FunctionCall drop can be created that first calls [`add_proposal`](https://github.com/near-daos/sputnik-dao-contract#add-proposal) and then [`act_proposal`](https://github.com/near-daos/sputnik-dao-contract#approve-proposal) to vote on and approve the new member joining the DAO.
+To combine both these features into one step, a FunctionCall drop can be created that first calls [`add_proposal`](https://github.com/near-daos/sputnik-dao-contract#add-proposal) and then [`act_proposal`](https://github.com/near-daos/sputnik-dao-contract#approve-proposal) to vote on and approve the new member joining the DAO.

 While this works in theory, unfortunately, the `act_proposal` function requires a `proposal_id` that is returned from the `add_proposal` function.
 This is an issue for the following reasons:
 1. With Keypom FC drops, there is no way to get a return value and use it to call another function.